benfichter/gostageit/backend/README.md

 # export GEMINI_SELECTION_MODEL=gemini-1.5-flash
 ```

-With that in place, the pipeline uploads a numbered SAM overlay and candidate metadata, asks Gemini to choose the five most important furniture items, and only labels those pieces.
+With that in place, the pipeline uploads a numbered geometry overlay and candidate metadata, asks Gemini to choose the five most important furniture items, and only labels those pieces.
 The JSON response should look like `{"selected_items": [{"region_id": 4, "label": "main sofa"}, ...]}`; those labels show up verbatim on `_key_furniture_dimensions.png`.

 ### 3D furniture outlines

-After SAM segments each furniture cluster, we project the calibrated 3D bounding boxes back into the staged photo.
+After MoGe segments each furniture cluster, we project the calibrated 3D bounding boxes back into the staged photo.
 This produces perspective-correct outlines - even for angled rugs or tall shelves - and the pipeline writes:

 - `*_3d_boxes.png` – staged image with 3D wireframes
 - `*_3d_data.json` – list of centers/corners/metrics for every furniture box